outdreamer/build-a-cure-1/docs/specific_methods/applications_of_solution_automation.md

   - what can you use system analysis & interface math to build?

+  - solutions with variable implementations allowing for innovation in this problem space:
+      - selecting functions (solution methods)
+      - selecting limits (metrics)
+      - prioritizing problem solving order & selecting set of alternative strategies to start with

 ## Predicting Interface Evolution

   - given that we currently understand object & system definitions, the object model seems optimal to us right now, with current tech & information